 –The Sarah Agnes Prine Trilogy, Nancy Turner

-Honorable Mentions: Beautiful Ruins by Jess Walter; The Age of Miracles by Karen Thompson Walker; All the Light We Cannot See by Anthony Doerr; The Book Thief by Markus Zusak; Where’d You Go Bernadette by Maria Semple; Eleanor & Park and Fangirl, both by Rainbow Rowell; The House at Riverton by Kate Morton; The Water is Wide and My Losing Season, both by Pat Conroy; The Art of Fielding by Chad Harbach; Flight of Dreams by Ariel Lawhon; Garden Spells by Sarah Addison Allen; To the Bright Edge of the World by Eowyn Ivey.
+Honorable Mentions: Beautiful Ruins by Jess Walter; The Age of Miracles by Karen Thompson Walker; All the Light We Cannot See by Anthony Doerr; The Book Thief by Markus Zusak; Where’d You Go Bernadette by Maria Semple; Eleanor & Park and Fangirl, both by Rainbow Rowell; The House at Riverton by Kate Morton; The Water is Wide and My Losing Season, both by Pat Conroy; The Art of Fielding by Chad Harbach; Flight of Dreams by Ariel Lawhon; To the Bright Edge of the World by Eowyn Ivey; Good Morning, Midnight, by Lily Brooks-Dalton; all three books in the Winternight Trilogy, by Katherine Arden.